analogdevicesinc/ToF/tools/adsd3500_sample_program/readme.md

-# Linux Example program
+# NXP Eval Kit Example program to Capture Frames from the Imager.

-This is a Linux example program that shows the usage of ADSD3500, device driver and Depth-Compute Library.
+This is an Example program that shows the usage of ADSD3500, device driver and Depth-Compute Library.

 The example program performs the following functionalities.